syngenta/PrecisionAgDriftCalculator/README.md

    - Copies of the original regression parameters for FOCUS SW
    - Rautmann paper
    - A powerpoint file with some visuals
+   - A copy of the powerpoint David and Michael presented at the GB Fate Modelling forum explaining the method.
   - `data` contains csvs on:
    - focus water body dimensions
    - focus sw drift curve regression parameters